tongson/taarr/README.markdown

 [2] https://github.com/xsc/bashing
 [3] git://bitreich.org/drist

+# NOTES

 Tested on Linux only.

+Remote host only requires OpenSSH installed.
+It's recommended that the host running `rr` should configure remote hosts through `~/.ssh/config`.

 Requires OpenSSH 4.7+ for sftp recursive file transfers.
 If you can't use 4.7+, a workaround is to use heredocs.

 # BUILDING